uchicago-capp-camp-2024/git-lab-wendyhtwang/README.md

 It is difficult to _actually remove_ sensitive information from a published Git repository.

 For this reason, be sure to avoid committing passwords or other information that you wouldn't want someone to see.

+## Submitting Your Assignment

+Push your code to your GitHub using the command `git push`.
+This will sync the code on your remote GitHub branch (`main`) with the code from your current local branch of the same name.
+Navigate to your assignment GitHub repository and confirm that the code updates are present.
+View the commits you made and the files that have changed.

+Go to the CAPP Camp [Gradescope course](https://www.gradescope.com/courses/834709) and click on the "Git Lab" assignment.
+Follow the instructions for submitting your repository.
+An auto-grader will then run and re-execute the `check.py` script.
+If you completed the assignment correctly, your code should pass without any errors.